|

 the impetus coming from a modernising Islam.

-knowledge is best split into ever smaller areas of study (with
+that knowledge is best split into ever smaller areas of

-often little or no connection between them) to the realisation
+study (with often little or no connection between them)

-that it is time to re-establish the connections between, and
+to the realisation that it is time to re-establish the connections

-kinship of, studies with consequent implications for the kinship
+between, and kinship of, studies with consequent implications

 Religion.
 The change is from a narrowed concept of personal